bgruening/galaxy-rna-workbench/CONTRIBUTING.md

 * The pull request should pass all the continuous integration tests which are automatically run by GitHub using e.g. Travis CI.

-* Your pull request will be reviewed by the RNA community and merged if one member of the core team approves the changes.
+* Your pull request will be reviewed by the RNA community and merged if a member of the core team approves the changes.

 ## A Quick Note about new Tools, Workflows and Tours